JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 e2 = Experiment(species = Cat())
 ```

-For analyzing our experiments we need information about the species used, and to use multiple dispatch latter on we decide to make this information associated with a Type.
+For analyzing our experiments we need information about the species used, and to use multiple dispatch latter on we decided to make this information associated with a Type.

 Now, we want to customize [`savename`](@ref).
 We start by extending [`DrWatson.default_prefix`](@ref):
 ```@example customizing